App Design Cost: What to Expect From UI/UX Design Vendors

 - Prototype, test, and implement.
 We used the UI component library to reduce the software development time and adapted our design to this library.
 As well, we thought out a convenient UI for a mobile app.

 It took us almost a month to ideate and create a concept to find the right direction for further design solutions.
-That’s why our first collaboration with Gamaya was equal to the sum of three monthly subscriptions.
+That’s why our first collaboration with Gamaya was equal to the sum of the monthly subscription.

 Now you see, that two projects with the same task (to redesign) can have two completely different design processes and can’t last the same amount of time.
 Thus, the time needed to perform the scope of work depends on: